Extensive

 studies are increasingly showing a positive correlation between a culture of

-leadership and competitive advantage in the marketplace.
+both moral leadership and competitive advantage in the marketplace.

 The